EMBL-EBI-GCA/gca_hipsci_website/_includes/about.md

----
-layout: mdpage
-title: What is HipSci?
-priority: 200
-tags:
-    - project
-    - about
----

 *This text should be replaced by "a summary and clearer explanation of HipSci and what is being undertaken"* (from the oversight group feedback)